 The Columbus School of Law offers an extensive array of hands-on opportunities that allow students to do nearly everything a practicing attorney does, under the supervision and guidance of our highly experienced faculty.

-In different settings, CUA Law students can rise to the challenge of representing clients in court, preparing briefs and background research, or learning the ins-and-outs of legal practice in the government and the private sector.
+In different settings, Catholic Law students can rise to the challenge of representing clients in court, preparing briefs and background research, or learning the ins-and-outs of legal practice in the government and the private sector.

 What does practical mean?